Louisiana is a shall-issue state. Concealed weapons permits are processed at the state level by the Department of Public Safety.

 There is no permit, background check or firearms registration required when buying a handgun from a private individual.

-The state of Louisiana does not prohibit the open carry of firearms in public, however, there may be local restrictions.
+The state of Louisiana does not prohibit the open carry of firearms in public.
 Therefore, it is legal in Louisiana without a permit for anyone at least 18 years old that is not prohibited from carrying a firearm.
 Some areas are off-limits, including parades and bars.

 Concealed carry is legal for residents with a Louisiana Concealed Handgun Permit (CHP) and for non-residents with a permit/license from a state recognized by Louisiana.
 CHPs are available for residents and members of the military permanently stationed in Louisiana; non-resident permits are not available.
 Applicants must be at least 21 years old, a resident of LA and complete a firearms training course.
 There are exemptions for non-residents who are in the military and have a Louisiana driver’s license or Louisiana state ID.
 In terms of reciprocity, Louisiana honors permits issued by states that recognize Louisiana permits.